-Aristotelian energeia — traditionally translated as actuality — is a nominalized adverbial expressive metaconcept capturing the status of being active or effectively operative in a process.
+Aristotelian energeia — traditionally translated as actuality — captures the status of being active or effectively operative in a process.
 I have somewhat awkwardly rendered it as “at-work-ness”.
 “Being-at-work” sounds like better English, but might wrongly be taken to refer to a kind of Being in the intransitive sense qualified by a predicate of at-work-ness.
 (I think Aristotle was in fact very little interested in Being in an intransitive sense.
 He devotes much more attention to several transitive senses.)
 There is no “being” at all in the Greek.
 Energeia is most literally “in-work-ness”, but I and others have preferred to substitute “at” for “in”, as better conveying the intended connotation in English.

 Contrary to Plato’s doubts about the possibility of understanding becoming, Aristotle is committed to eliciting its intelligibility.
 Rather than looking for generative powers behind things as Plato had obscurely suggested might be our best hope, part of Aristotle’s strategy is to draw our attention to what is immanently at work in a process as a kind of methodological starting point.
 The discernment of what it was to have been such and such a thing begins from the indistinct apprehension of something we merely take to have been effectively operative.
 (That something would be a mediated immediacy in Hegelian terms.)
 It is eventually constituted with greater precision and a degree of universality through inferential elaboration of the counterfactual potentiality of what we initially took to have been effectively operative, as well as through the implicit correction over time of errors that become apparent in the course of this elaboration.